wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 can be diapatched out-of-order.
 The member variable of `OOOCore`, `curCycle`, represents the current instruction window cycle.
 All methods except one of `class WindowStructure` takes a reference of `curCycle`, and may possibly update it, driving the instruction window clock forward (e.g. when the window is full).
-With the inductive model in mind, `curCycle` can also be considered as the receiving cycle of the previous uop in program order.
+With the inductive model in mind, `curCycle` can be considered as the receiving cycle of the previous uop in program order.
+Since uops are always received in-order, when an uop is received at cycle C, we first drive the clock `curCycle` to cycle C before scheduling the uop by calling `advancePos()`.

+At a high level, the instruction window maps cycles in the future to the corresponding port states implemented as `struct WinCycle` objects.
+These port state objects track which ports are in-use.
+Port can become in-use for a given cycle either because an uop is scheduled on that port during the cycle, or because the functional unit is non-pipelined and a uop using the function unit was scheduled a few cycles before (recall `extraSlots` in `DynUop`), or because the load store queue imposes back pressure to block instruction issue.
+If a port is already in-use, no uop can be scheduled on that port.

+Optimizations are

 There are two parameters